jaywonchung/reason/man/curl.md

 At times, USENIX conferences provide multiple versions of the paper (e.g., preprint and final).
 If so, `reason` will prompt the user to choose one.

+# Raw PDF

+Usage example:
+`curl [URL of PDF]`

+All other urls that are not recognized to be one of the sources stated above are considered raw PDF urls.

+`reason` will visit the url and download the PDF file.
+It will also try to infer the essential metadata of the PDF by reading the information dictionary.
+Usually this is only useful for inferring the 'year' entry, but still better than nothing.